ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Hirochika - AI still emerging, but we need to work on the current problem to be solved.
 Balance between coarse and fine grained to be determined.

-Jari - we can achieve a coarse grained vocabulary, need extensibity also.
-For inference, we can maybe agree on something with a qualifcation, e.g., 'inference for content re-generation'.
+Jari - we can achieve a coarse grained vocabulary, need extensibility also.
+For inference, we can maybe agree on something with a qualification, e.g., 'inference for content re-generation'.

 Ted - pass for now, see earlier comments.